sugoidogo/adbi/README.md

 The main component is [the PowerShell script](https://github.com/josephsmendoza/ADB-Installer/blob/master/install.ps1) which downloads [the latest android platform tools for windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and installs them to either `C:\android-platform-tools`, an auto-detected previous install location, or a path you can specify via `-installPath`.

-For conveinence, this is wrapped in an `.exe` file which runs the script with `ExecutionPolicy` set to `Bypass`.
+For convenience, this is wrapped in an `.exe` file which runs the script with `ExecutionPolicy` set to `Bypass`.
 This file is fully automated.

 Icon is from [Google via icon-icons.com](https://icon-icons.com/icon/adb/90476)